UoA-eResearch/GPG-ro-crate-profile/index.md

 The Metadata File Descriptor `conformsTo` MUST be a list that contains at least this profile and the RO-Crate profile `"https://w3id.org/ro/crate/1.1"`.

-Any *EncryptedContextEntity*, *EncryptedGraphMessage* or *Recipient* MAY list this profile via `conformsTo`.
+Any *EncryptedContextEntity*, *EncryptedGraphMessage* or *Recipient* specified via *encryptedTo*  MAY list this profile via `conformsTo`.

 ## Context

 The Crate JSON-LD MUST be valid according to RO-Crate 1.1 and SHOULD use the RO-Crate 1.1 `@context` https://w3id.org/ro/crate/1.1/context

-Preliminary additional Terms are described via a fork of [ro-terms](https://github.com/UoA-eResearch/ro-terms-gpg/blob/master/gpg/context.json) and these terms SHOULD be provided via `@context`.
+Preliminary additional Terms are described via a fork of [ro-terms](https://github.com/UoA-eResearch/ro-terms-gpg/blob/master/gpg/context.json) under the `openpgp` namespace and these terms SHOULD be provided via `@context`.

 ## Encrypted Context Entities